Exploring the Different Types of Scholarships in 2025

 Description:

-Merit-based scholarships reward students for outstanding academic achievements, leadership skills, or extracurricular accomplishments.
-These scholarships aim to support high-performing students in their pursuit of higher education.
+Merit-based scholarships reward students for exceptional academic achievements, leadership skills, or significant accomplishments in extracurricular activities.
+These scholarships aim to support high-performing students who excel in their studies and other pursuits.

 Eligibility Criteria:

-- Leadership roles in school or community organizations
+• Leadership Roles: Proven leadership in school or community organizations.

 Example:

-- Rhodes Scholarship (UK): Offers full funding for outstanding students to study at the University of Oxford.
+• Rhodes Scholarship (UK): Provides full funding for outstanding students to study at the University of Oxford.

 2. Need-Based Scholarships